 A loan can be a blessing when you are in a financial bind.
+According to the U.S. Census Bureau, the average earnings for full-time year-round workers in 2021 was $56,473.1 But, CNBC reported that the average American has approximately $90,560 in debt.2 When comparing median incomes and the average amount of debt an American has, it’s no wonder so many people seek out loans to help make ends meet.
 No matter how much we plan, there are times when the cash we have isn’t enough to meet our needs.
-Luckily, there are ways to find a loan based on income, not credit.
+Luckily, there are ways to find a personal loan based on income, not credit.

-Applying for that loan, however, is a journey in and of itself.
-No matter what type of loan you get, your credit is going to be an essential factor.
+No matter what type of personal loan you get, your credit is going to be an essential factor.
 A simple credit check can be the difference between getting a good deal on a loan and getting poor terms.
 For some people, income-based loans are a more accessible option than credit-based loans.

 To fill in the gaps between paychecks or to help catch up on bills and expenses, income-based personal loans can be the fast relief that you’re looking for when you find yourself in a tight financial spot.
-In this blog, we’ll explore a few types of income-based loan options available to you and how to avoid turning these short-term, problem-solving loans into long-term financial burdens.
+In this blog, we’ll explore a few types of options for income-based loans available to you and how to avoid turning these short-term, problem-solving loans into long-term financial burdens.

 Origination Fees For a Loan Based on Income

-Before you get into any Personal loan agreement, the most important thing to understand is how much it will cost you.
-Amid financial trouble, we can quickly lose sight of the consequences of a loan—the interest and potentially high fees.
+Before you get into any personal loan agreement, the most important thing to understand is how much it will cost you.
+Amid personal finance troubles, we can quickly lose sight of the consequences of a loan—the interest and potentially high fees.

 One loan guaranteed to have an origination fee is a federal student loan.
 The amount of the fee depends on the type of loan it is.
 Direct subsidized and unsubsidized loans and Direct PLUS loans (for parents of students) can range from 1% to 4.3%.